becketalservices/beas-cnx-cloud/docs/Azure/chapter1.md

 ## 1.5 Create your Azure Kubernetes Environment (AKS)

-By now, you have a Resource Group to group your environment, a Docker Registry to store the images and a Azure File Share to store your persistent data with ReadOnlyMany access.
+By now, you have a Resource Group to group your environment and a Docker Registry to store the images.
+The Azure File Share to store your persistent data with ReadWriteMany access will be crated later.

 As next step, we can create the Kubernetes Cluster.

-* Make shure you have filled in the settings.sh from above when you want to use the script.
+* Make sure you have filled in the settings.sh from above when you want to use the script.
 You can modify the script to your needs.
 * The script will instruct the command to create ssh keys to access the VMs for you.
 If you want to use your already existing ssh keys, modify the script accordingly.
 * The script will instruct the command to crate a service principal account for you.
 If you want to use your already existing service principal account, modify the script accordingly.